bobbingwide/oik-ai/README.md

 It started out as a very simple exploration, learning how to use the OpenAI PHP library.

 The code is totally dependent upon this library.
+Even though it's written as if it were a WordPress plugin it is actually implemented as standalone code, with no use of WordPress functionality.
-In order to provide a platform independent UI it's also dependent upon several files from a private repository called bw.
+In order to provide a platform independent UI, it's (currently) dependent upon several files from a private repository ( bobbingwide/bw ).

 You'll need Composer to install the OpenAI code; see composer.json.
 And you'll need an OpenAI API key, which you set in settings.json.
-I've only used it with the gpt-4 model
+I've only used it with the gpt-4 and dall-e-3 models.

 ## Frequently Asked Questions